-Chapter 4.
+Chapter 5.
 Backup, Replication, and Recovery

-Perforce servers maintain metadata and versioned files.
+Perforce server instances maintain metadata and versioned files.
 The metadata contains all the information about the files in the depots.
-Metadata resides in database (db.) files in the server's root directory (P4ROOT).
-The versioned files contain the file changes that have been submitted to the server.
+Metadata resides in database (db.) files in the server instance's root directory (P4ROOT).
+The versioned files contain the file changes that have been submitted to the repository.
 Versioned files reside on the hxdepots volume.